Classification by Reciprocity

 - Include a non-refundable fee of $170.00 by cashier's check or money order only payable to the Georgia Real Estate Commission.
 This amount covers all fees due for the first four years of licensure.

-NOTE: Salespersons must take a 25 hour Salespersons postlicense course in their first year of licensure.
-The course taken must be one specifically approved by the Commission.
-Failure to complete a postlicense course during the first year of being licensed will cause the license to lapse.
+NOTE: All Salespersons must take a Commission approved 25 hour Post-license course in their first year of licensure.
+Applicants who have completed an approved Post-license course of 25 hours or longer in another jurisdiction, either prior to obtaining a GA license or within the first year of licensure in GA, may use such course to satisfy the GA requirement.
+Failure to complete a Post-license course during the first year of being licensed will cause the license to lapse.
 All licensees must meet Georgia's continuing education requirements after becoming licensed.

 An applicant who does not meet all of the above requirements must take and pass the qualifying examination for the Georgia license which the applicant seeks.
 For additional information, see the Obtaining a Real Estate License section of this site.